LJacobDev/contact-reminder/dev_notes.md

 ### completing views and data structures

+The interactions and contacts will probably be held in a Pinia store just so that the state can be in one location in case I want to access it from several components

 quickly put together an 'interaction' view which I can use to help me work out which fields I want it to have

 .. fix the interaction-details input elements in the InteractionItem component to not overflow their flex container